jscript-panel/jscript-panel.github.io/docs/docs/interfaces/IMetadbHandleList.md

 	var arr = items.GroupByTag('artist').toArray();

 	// note the +=2 here
-	// even elements are the tag name
+	// even elements are the tag value
-	// odd number elements are the handles for that tag for (var i = 0; i < arr.length; i += 2) {
+	// odd number elements are the handles for that tag value for (var i = 0; i < arr.length; i += 2) {
 		var artist = arr[i];